mlopes/marco-lopes.com/articles/_posts/2019/2019-08-08-Vim-and-Haskell-in-2019.md

 First, let me clear up that I'm not actually using vim, but instead I'm using neovim.
-For those not familiar with neovim, it's a fork of vim that had a bit of a code cleanup and was initially focused on being a version of vim with support for asyncronous plugins.
-At this point in time, vim 8 has been out for a while and the asyncronous plugin support has stopped being an issue in vim, but there's still some interesting features in neovim, like floating windows, availabile at the moment only in the nightly builds, this is going to be required, in order to get the full functionality that I'll be describing here.
+For those not familiar with neovim, it's a fork of vim that had a bit of a code cleanup and was initially focused on being a version of vim with support for asynchronous plugins.
+At this point in time, vim 8 has been out for a while and the asynchronous plugin support has stopped being an issue in vim, but there's still some interesting features in neovim, like floating windows, available at the moment only in the nightly builds, this is going to be required, in order to get the full functionality that I'll be describing here.

-I'm runnign neovim `0.4.0-dev`, the way to get these nightly builds on your system varies with which system you're running, instructions for different systems can be found on
+I'm running neovim `0.4.0-dev`, the way to get these nightly builds on your system varies with which system you're running, instructions for different systems can be found on
 [neovim's documentation](https://github.com/neovim/neovim/wiki/Installing-Neovim).